ftsrg/theta/doc/For-developers.md

 ## Importing and developing in Eclipse

-The projects are currently developed and tested with [Oxygen](https://www.eclipse.org/oxygen/).
+The projects are currently developed and tested with [Eclipse Oxygen](https://www.eclipse.org/oxygen/).
 * We recommend downloading the [_Eclipse IDE for Java Developers_ package](https://www.eclipse.org/downloads/eclipse-packages/), as it contains a Git client and Gradle integration.
 * If Gradle integration is not part of your installed Eclipse, install it from the _Eclipse Marketplace_, e.g. the _Buildship: Eclipse Plug-ins for Gradle_ (search for _Buildship Gradle Integration_).
   * _Optional: Also install the Eclipse Groovy tooling from <https://github.com/groovy/groovy-eclipse/wiki>._